 Does ARUP’s test use the same methodology as the CDC’s test?

-ARUP’s test is also a real-time polymerase chain reaction (PCR) test, based on the same assay principles as the CDC's U.S. Food and Drug Administration FDA-cleared test.
+ARUP’s test is also a real-time polymerase chain reaction (PCR) test, based on the same assay principles as the CDC's U.S. Food and Drug Administration (FDA)-cleared test.
 As ARUP's test is optimized for modern instrumentation and automated processes, it is classified as a laboratory-developed test (LDT).
-This allows for rapid scaling of testing capacity, if needed, and reduced turnaround times.
+This optimization allows for rapid scaling of testing capacity, if needed, and reduced turnaround times.

-Does ARUP’s test have FDA approval?
+Does ARUP’s test have U.S. Food and Drug Administration (FDA) approval?

 Our test is a laboratory-developed test (LDT).
-The FDA has declared enforcement discretion and will not require LDTs for monkeypox to be submitted to the FDA.
+The U.S. Food and Drug Administration (FDA) has declared enforcement discretion and will not require LDTs for monkeypox virus to be submitted to the FDA.

 Does ARUP’s test have New York approval?